-At igroup, we work with a variety of different platforms to enable our clients to achieve their goals.
+At IG CloudOps, we work with a variety of different platforms to enable our clients to achieve their goals.
 Knowing how these platforms work and the advantages they have is important.
-We have compiled the most frequently asked questions about Azure, Amazon Web Services and CloudOps Active Management Solution (CAMS) to provide information.
+We have compiled the most frequently asked questions about Azure, Amazon Web Services and our cloud management platform (CloudOps) to provide information.

 AWS is a secure public cloud platform.
 It can be configured to suit your specific needs.
 Solutions possible within Amazon Web Services include Platform as a Service (PaaS), Infrastructure as a Service (IaaS), and Software as a Service (SaaS).
 The range of tools available in AWS can be used for many different purposes including virtual computing, AWS application hosting, storage and networking.

 As the world’s most popular public cloud service, AWS is used by many of the largest organisations in the world to host their applications and data.

 Amazon was one of the first companies to deliver a global scale public cloud option that could be accessed by businesses of all sizes from large enterprises through to digital start-ups and SMEs.

 The range of options available within AWS mean that it can be configured to meet almost any needs.

 A public cloud is one which is hosted in a third-party datacentre.
 AWS is a public cloud service, but that doesn’t mean your data is not secure.